Mark Lawrenson: Media career

-After retiring from international football Lawrenson wrote for the Irish Times, initially providing analysis for the 1990 World Cup.
-Lawrenson began his television career providing match analysis on HTV West's local football coverage, before working as a pundit for the BBC but then left briefly to become a coach specialising in defensive tactics for Kevin Keegan at Newcastle United.
+After retiring from international football Lawrenson wrote for the Irish Times, initially providing analysis for the 1990 FIFA World Cup.
+Lawrenson began his television career providing match analysis on HTV West's local football coverage, before working as a pundit for the BBC, but then left briefly to become a coach specialising in defensive tactics for Kevin Keegan at Newcastle United, where he admitted in 2017, that "I did nothing.
+Absolutely nothing".
 However, the position was again short-lived and he returned to media work.
-He has since become established as a pundit, both on BBC television and radio, often finding himself sitting alongside his former defensive partner, Alan Hansen.
-Since the departure from the BBC of Trevor Brooking, he has been the main co-commentator on major national and international (FIFA) matches covered by the television network.
-He appears regularly on Football Focus and Match of the Day.
+He became established as a pundit, both on BBC television and radio, often finding himself sitting alongside his former defensive partner, Alan Hansen.
+Since the departure of Trevor Brooking from the BBC, he was the main co-commentator on major national and international (FIFA) matches covered by the television network.
+He appeared regularly on Football Focus and Match of the Day.

-He is also often a co-commentator on BBC Radio Five Live, often working on the feature matches on Sunday afternoons.
-He previously worked as a pundit for Ireland's TV3 between 2001–2007 for mid-week Champions League games alongside Welsh national (FA) team manager and former Liverpool striker, John Toshack.
-When the Champions League returned to TV3 in 2010 he no longer provided punditry.
+He was also often a co-commentator on BBC Radio 5 Live, often working on the feature matches on Sunday afternoons.
+He previously worked as a pundit for Ireland's TV3 between 2001 and 2007 for mid-week Champions League games alongside Welsh national team manager and former Liverpool striker, John Toshack.
+When the Champions League returned to TV3 in 2010, he no longer provided punditry.
 He was replaced in that role by Tony Cascarino and Martin Keown, and moved into the commentary box alongside TV3 commentator Trevor Welch.
-He works for Irish radio station Today FM on Premiership Live with presenter Michael McMullan in talking about football related topics, predicting scores and stating facts.
-He also had a column on the BBC website where he gives his views and predictions on the Premier League's weekend fixtures.
-Lawrenson is one of a number of ex-Liverpool players who made up the BBC pundit team.
+He worked for Irish radio station Today FM on Premiership Live with presenter Michael McMullan in talking about football related topics, predicting scores and stating facts.
+He also had a column on the BBC website where he gave his views and predictions on the Premier League's weekend fixtures.
+Lawrenson was one of a number of ex-Liverpool players who made up the BBC pundit team.